Kamlesh718/the-wild-oasis-website/README.md

 - A utility-first CSS framework that facilitates rapid and flexible UI development.

 ### Supabase
--  A robust platform providing authentication and database services, ensuring a reliable backend infrastructure.
+-  A robust platform providing database services, ensuring a reliable backend infrastructure.